BeanstalkFarms/Beanstalk/CODE_REVIEW.md

   - `npm install` doesn't work well with `yarn workspace`
 - Make sure to include setting a `FORKING_URL` environment variable in `./protocol/README.md`
 - In `Testing a BIP` instead of a number of manual steps, you could create an environment variable flag like `BIP_TEST=True` and check for it in the `hardhat.config.js`, and automatically apply the changes desired.
 This would make it easier for a developer to test a BIP.
-- `yarn format` is not a commit hook, and files are not all formatted systemically.
-Consider adding a commit hook to format all files before committing.
-We formatted at least `hardhat.config.js` for you.

 ### Our PR with this code review

-In this code review, we have included a PR with our suggested changes to `DEVELOPER.md`
+In this code review, we have included a PR with our suggested changes to `DEVELOPER.md`, and a few other files.
+These are just suggestions so please take them as such.

 ## Appendix